radext-wg/draft-ietf-radext-reverse-coa/draft-dekok-radext-reverse-coa.md

 # Acknowledgements

-Thanks to Heikki Vatiainen for doing a preliminary implementation in Radiator, and for verifying interoperability with NAS equipment.
+Thanks to Heikki Vatiainen for testing a preliminary implementation in Radiator, and for verifying interoperability with NAS equipment.

 # Changelog